 This baked feta recipe is easy and makes a delicious appetizer.
 It's made with only five ingredients and is topped with honey and zaatar.

 No Mediterranean spread is complete without a few mezzes!
-You can go all out by making a mezze platter, or you can have a simple but mighty spread with some homemade hummus, pita chips and this delicious baked feta with honey and zaatar.
+You can go all out by making a mezze platter with some marinated feta, fried halloumi and many others, or you can have a simple but mighty spread with some homemade hummus, pita chips and this delicious baked feta with honey and zaatar.
 It's simple, yet every bite is so flavorful and delicious!

 Why this recipe works